 Thus, in lieu of the criticisms of these men, we too must advocate for an alternative model of apologetics, the presuppositional model.
 In other words, this is a positive apologetic concerned with presenting Christianity on its own terms, using its native assumptions and presuppositions.
 However, it immediately needs qualification as to what we mean.
-Often "presuppositional apologetics" is set against a grouping of all the non-presuppositionalist views, 18 but that is a basic error-"evidentialists" still have presuppositions (often a naïve empiricism) and "presuppositionalists" still use evidence and historical-critical arguments.
+Often "presuppositional apologetics" is set against a grouping of all the non-presuppositionalist views, 19 but that is a basic error-"evidentialists" still have presuppositions (often a naïve empiricism) and "presuppositionalists" still use evidence and historical-critical arguments.
 Van Til was explicit on this last point, recognized also in the philosophy of science, maintaining one must consider the philosophy of facts in the apologetic system, facts are "theory laden."
-19
+20

-It should also be noted that other positions commonly labelled "presuppositionalist" are very different to Van Til's position, and sometimes stand in opposition to it or have far more in common with the classical and evidentialist positions than with Van Til.20 Van Til's presuppositionalism was founded on his philosophical transcendentalism,21 and thus he was often characterized as offering a transcendental apploach.
-This transcendental approach makes it possible to argue for an objective proof even when "forms of life" attempt to isolate themselves within an internal language game.
-We will be arguing in a similar, transcendental fashion which is characterized as analyzing what must be true for there to be
+It should also be noted that other positions commonly labelled "presuppositionalist" are very different to Van Til's position, and sometimes stand in opposition to it or have far more in common with the classical and evidentialist positions than with Van Til.21 Van Til's presuppositionalism was founded on his philosophical transcendentalism,22 and thus he was often characterized as offering a transcendental apploach makes it possible to argue for an objective proof even when "forms of life" attempt to isolate themselves within an internal language game.
+We will be arguing in a similar, transcendental fashion which is characterized as analyzing what must be true for there to be knowledge of objects at all, or as arguing indirectly through the impossibility of the contrary; as opposed to direct, discursive arguments.